The “quiet Beatle” took his inner conflict between fame and privacy, secular and sacred, and turned it into a huge body of work.

 In hindsight, Harrison’s albums lay bare his conflicted sensibilities: real-world engagement vs. spiritual retreat and popular artist vs. private recluse.
-He titled one of his best-selling albums Living in the Material World, and that summed up his quandary.
-Harrison forthrightly addressed weighty matters on record and made his ruminations appealing as popular music, too.
+He titled one of his best-selling albums Living in the Material World (1973), and that summed up his quandary.
+Harrison forthrightly addressed weighty matters on record while making his ruminations appealing as popular music as well.
 Incorporating spirituality into popular music was not an easy thing to do, and it won him the respect of fans and colleagues.
 Derek Taylor, the Beatles’ publicist and a longtime friend, called him “the boldest man I ever met.”

 Harrison wrote some of the Beatles’ best-loved songs, including “If I Needed Someone,” “Taxman,” “While My Guitar Gently Weeps,” “Something,” “Here Comes the Sun” and “I Me Mine.”
 He also figured prominently in the group’s decision to abandon live performances, where they were routinely drowned out by screams, and instead devote their time to the recording studio.
 Of life with the Beatles, he pithily remarked, “We met everyone in the world and never had a moment’s peace.”
 Harrison stormed out of sessions for Let It Be in 1969.
 Although he would return, he regarded the glare of fame as a Beatle with wary disdain.
 “They used us as an excuse to go mad, the world did,” he said in The Beatles Anthology, “and then blamed it on us.”
 In 1969, Harrison purchased a sprawling rural estate known as Friar Park, and it became his refuge from the world.